MartijnBraam/python-isc-dhcp-leases/README.rst

-    lease.data           # Dict of all the info in the dhcpd.leases file for this lease lease.valid          # True if the lease hasn't expired and is not in the future lease.active         # True if the binding state is active
+    lease.data           # Dict of all the info in the dhcpd.leases file for this lease lease.valid          # True if the lease hasn't expired and is not in the future lease.active         # True if the binding state is active lease.options        # List of extra options in the lease file

 The Lease6 object has the following fields (only for IPv6)